Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 The following ARM resources are deployed as part of the solution:

 + **App Server VM**: Windows Server 2016, 2019, or 2022 VM joined to the domain.
-IIS 10 and .NET 4.5 are installed, and the directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for the User1 domain account
+IIS 10 and .NET 4.5 are installed and several test apps are pre-configured for IWA, forms, and header based authentication.
+The directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for domain accounts
++ **Client VM**: Optional Windows 10 or 11 client joined to the AD domain
 + **Storage account**: Diagnostics storage account, and client VM storage account if indicated.
 AD DC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **NSG**: Network security group configured to allow inbound RDP on 3389
 + **Virtual network**: Azure VNet for internal traffic, configured as 10.0.0.0/22 and with custom DNS pointing to the AD DC's private IP address.
 Internnal Subnet is defined as 10.0.0.0/24 for a total of 249 available IP addresses and Bastion subnet as 10.0.1.0/26